Delaware North laying off dozens of full-time workers with Bruins, Celtics seasons on hold due to coronavirus outbreak

-BOSTON (WHDH) - Delaware North announced Wednesday that dozens of full-time workers at TD Garden will be laid off with the Bruins and Celtics seasons on hold until further notice due to the coronavirus outbreak that has infected thousands of people across Massachusetts.
+BOSTON (WHDH) - Delaware North announced Wednesday that dozens of full-time workers at TD Garden will be laid off with the Bruins and Celtics seasons on hold until further notice due to the coronavirus outbreak that has infected more than a thousand people across Massachusetts.

 The massive food services business, which belongs to Bruins owner Jeremy Jacobs, called the decision to lay off 68 salaried associates “temporary business stabilization measures.”